-YOUTH/MS/JV ATHLETICS
+YOUTH/MIDDLE SCHOOL/JV ATHLETICS

 These programs are vitally important to the success of our athletic program.
 They concentrate on developing skills, sportsmanship, participation, and experience.
 The Youth/MS/JV programs prepare athletes for the varsity level.
 All athletes are expected to follow the same rules and policies as the varsity athletes.
 If an athlete plays on our school team and a recreational team/travel team/club team, the school team must take priority.
 Sixth through eighth grade students may try out for all junior high teams.
-Ninth and twelfth graders may play on the JV or Varsity teams (no eighth graders may play varsity football).
+Ninth and twelfth graders may play on the JV or Varsity teams (eighth graders may play up on the JV).